Premixed Insulin

 Other things to know

 Take premixed insulin as your doctor describes.
 Premixed insulin is usually taken 1 to 2 times daily, before meals.
 Rotate where you inject to reduce the risk of side effects.
-Good spots to inject include your:2
+Talk to your doctor about potential injection spots for your specific insulin.2

 Check your blood glucose levels regularly.
 Talk to your doctor about your target level.
 Knowing these numbers can help you and your doctor see how well premixed insulin is working for you.2